beiweitemderbeste/fullstackopen_translation_de/part_1/part_1b.md

 > There exist both good and poor guides for JavaScript on the Internet.
 Most of the links on this page relating to JavaScript features reference Mozilla's JavaScript Guide.

 Es gibt gute und schlechte Anleitungen für Javascript im Internet.
-Die meisten Links auf dieser Seite zu Javascript verweisen auf [Mozilla's JavaScript Guide](link-missing)
+Die meisten Links zu Javascript auf dieser Seite verweisen auf [Mozilla's JavaScript Guide](link-missing)

 > It is highly recommended to immediately read A re-introduction to JavaScript (JS tutorial) on Mozilla's website.

-Wir empfehlen dringend sofort [A re-introduction to JavaScript (JS tutorial)](link-missing) auf der Webseite von [Mozilla](link-missing)
+Wir empfehlen dringend [A re-introduction to JavaScript (JS tutorial)](link-missing) auf der Webseite von [Mozilla](link-missing)

 > If you wish to get to know JavaScript deeply there is a great free book series on the Internet called You-Dont-Know-JS.

-Wenn ihr euch richtig gut mit Javascript auskennen wollt, es gibt da eine großartige, kostenfreie Buchserie [You-Dont-Know-JS](link-missing)
+Wenn ihr euch richtig gut mit Javascript auskennen wollt, es gibt da eine großartige, kostenfreie Buchserie: [You-Dont-Know-JS](link-missing)

 > Another great resource for learning JavaScript is javascript.info.